Primal Trek

 A magpie (xi que 喜 鹊) is frequently used to symbolize "happiness" because the first character xi is the same word as happy (xi 喜).
 If the magpie is shown upside down, it means happiness has "arrived" because the Chinese words for "upside down" (倒) and "arrived" (到) are both pronounced dao.

 Two magpies facing each other symbolize "double happiness" (shuang xi 喜喜).
+(See charm at Coin Inscriptions.)

-A pair of magpies also symbolize marriage.
+A pair of magpies also symbolize marriage

 One can say "there is a happy bird (magpie) on the tip of the plum branch" as xi shang mei shao (喜上梅稍) which sounds exactly like saying xi shang mei shao (喜上眉稍) which means "happiness up to one's eyebrows".
 This expression means "very happy".
-An example is the single loop charm at Pendant Charms.

 Mirror